JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code switches the values of two variables
+This code checks if a singly linked list is a palindrome